 What is a memorandum of sale?

 A memorandum of sale is a legal document that records the details of a sale of a property.
+It is used to record that the sale of a property has been agreed between buyer and seller subject to contract.
 It will contain as much relevant information as possible, including:

 - The address of the property